piterwilson/SwiftUI-Modal-on-iPad/README.md

 # SwiftUI (fullscreen) modal on iPad

+## What is Modality?

+Apple describes "Modality" as:

+> Modality is a design technique that presents content in a temporary mode that’s separate from the user's previous current context and requires an explicit action to exit.
+Presenting content modally can:
+> * Help people focus on a self-contained task or set of closely related options
+> * Ensure that people receive and, if necessary, act on critical information

+Even though what constitues a "Modal" is subject to some amount of interpretation on the specific use-case, one blind spot in the `SwiftUI` Framework is the lack of a clean way to present a **Fullscreen modal**
-This repository contains my examples on how to present a full screen modal on iPad using SwiftUI.

-At the time of writing it doesn't seem like there's a clean way to present a **full screen** modal on iPad.
-That is, the type of presentation that would be the equivalent to the following in `UIKit`
+This repository contains my examples on how to present a full screen modal on iPad using SwiftUI, that is, the type of presentation that would be the equivalent to the following in `UIKit`

 ```
 let myModal = MyModalViewController()